What is a personal assistant (PA)?

 Many people choose to employ a PA because they need the consistent, ongoing support that their own PA can provide.

 PAs can offer you all kinds of support in your own home.
 This includes:

 - personal care - help with feeding, bathing and toileting

 - healthcare - catheter management, giving medication

-- help to live independently - meal preparation, cooking, health and safety cleaning, shopping
+- help to live independently - making meals, cooking, health and safety, cleaning, shopping

 - help to take part in social and leisure activities - taking you on holiday or to appointments, providing interest and activities